Multi-Objective Bayesian Optimization over High-Dimensional Search Spaces: Discussion

 \section{Discussion}

 We proposed \ALG, an algorithm for multi-objective BO over high-dimensional search spaces.
-By using an improved trust region approach with local modeling and hypervolume-based exploration, \ALG scales gracefully to high-dimensional problems and high-throughput settings.
-In comprehensive empirical evaluations, we showed that \ALG not only improves performance, but allows to effectively tackle important real-world problems that were previously out of reach for existing BO methods.
-In doing so, \ALG achieves substantial improvements in sample efficiency compared to existing state-of-the-art methods such as evolutionary algorithms.
-Given that, due to the lack of scalable alternatives to date, methods such as NSGA-II have been the method of choice for many practitioners, we expect \ALG to unlock significant savings in terms of time and resources across the many disciplines that require solving these challenging optimization problems.
+By using a coordinated, collaborative multi-trust-region approach with scalable local modeling, \ALG scales gracefully to high-dimensional problems and high-throughput settings.
+In a comprehensive experimental evaluation, we showed that \ALG allows us to \emph{effectively tackle important real-world problems that were previously out of reach for existing BO methods}.
+We showed that \ALG achieves substantial improvements in sample efficiency compared to existing state-of-the-art methods such as evolutionary algorithms.
+Due to the lack of alternatives, NSGA-II has been the method of choice for many practitioners, and we expect \ALG to provide practitioners with significant savings in terms of time and resources across the many disciplines that require solving challenging optimization problems.

-There are, however, some limitations to our method.
-While \ALG can handle a large number of black-box constraints, using hypervolume as an optimization target means that computational complexity scales poorly in the number of objectives for which we aim to explore the Pareto frontier.
-Approximate HV computations can alleviate this issue, but may come at the cost of reducing optimization quality.
-Further, \ALG is optimized for the large-batch high-throughput setting and other methods may be more suitable for and achieve better performance on simpler lower-dimensional problems with small evaluation budgets.
+However, there are some limitations to our method.
+Although \ALG can handle a large number of black-box constraints, using hypervolume-based acquisition means the computational complexity scales poorly with the number of objectives.
+Furthermore, \ALG is optimized for the large-batch high-throughput setting and other methods may be more suitable for and achieve better performance on low-dimensional problems with small evaluation budgets.